 Based on these studies’ findings, she then developed and field-tested the research-based and classroom oriented professional development model to facilitate teaching transformation among teachers.
 The major research goals were to enhance reading comprehension, literacy and language development among the various groups of Asian American language learners as well as family literacy activities in a Title I middle school in Northern California.

 From April 1998 to December 2001, with funding from the Ministry of Education in Taiwan and the support of CREDE, she then advanced a cross-cultural CREDE-based pedagogical model for school-based professional development activities.
 This was geared toward teachers and administrators with the aim of engaging in teaching transformation.
 During this time, she pioneered a project to lead a group of university professors to serve as coaches to guide school administrators and teachers to implement both CREDE pedagogies and the theory of multiple intelligences as tools to enhance teaching for understanding.
 This multi-semester project was conducted in four middle and five elementary schools in Taiwan.
 The transformation process and research products have impacted various government and school-sponsored professional development training activities for teachers, administrators and parents.
-After 2003, she also conducted long-term school-based professional development activities to support language learners in Beijing, Hong Kong and Singapore.
+After 2003, she also conducted long-term school-based professional development activities to support teachers and language learners in various International and American Schools in Beijing, Hong Kong, Singapore, and Taiwan.

-Her current research studies focus on preparing K-12 teachers and education specialists to become information literate in order to guide the Net-geners more effectively in the Knowledge age.
+Her follow-up studies and activities focused on preparing K-12 teachers and education specialists to become information literate in order to guide the Net-geners more effectively in the Knowledge age.
 In Fall 2008, she established a collaborative action research team with other faculty members, Grinell Smith (K-8 Teacher Education), Christina Peterson (SJSU Martin Luther King Library/Occupational Therapy) and Sharon Eilts (Special Education) to build information literacy communities across departments and colleges.
-The goal is to prepare credential and MA candidates to become information literate.
-The team has received a research grant funded by the College’s first Lurie Innovation for Excellence (LIFE) Award for three semesters (Spring 2009 – Spring 2010).
+The goal was to prepare credential and MA candidates to become information literate.
+The team had received a research grant funded by the Connie L. Lurie College of Education’s first Lurie Innovation for Excellence (LIFE) Award for three semesters (Spring 2009 – Spring 2010).
+While FERPing, in 2015, she was selected by SJSU's e-Campus to participate in the Summer iPad Project; one of her project goals is to use iPad and other mobile devices and applications to flip university classroom instructions and promote active student engagement.

 |Contact Information:||Mailing Address:|